 Using the buildings and space of Paris as a laboratory, this course surveys key events in the histories of Paris and France.
 The course will focus on the social and cultural history of the city in its material dimensions; the relation of streets and buildings to the unfolding events of French history, and the meanings of local topography within the enduring mythologies of the city.
 A central goal of the course is to teach students to read and write critically about the history of Paris and the cityscape around them.
-Course meets twice a week with site visits and once a week in tutorial.
-[History, Urban Studies, Sociology, Architecture, French] 5.0 credits
+[History, Urban Studies, Sociology, Architecture, French] 6.0 credits